 The curriculum was originally made for Christian schools many years ago, so the material can seem repetitive for students who learned the lesson the first time.
 But, for those who benefit from repetition, this curriculum is a great choice.

 Abeka Review Forum

 Sonlight is another great Christian homeschool program that many of my friends use.
 It values reading and is a very literature-based curriculum.
 Many of the books are story-based living books that engage children thoroughly.
-Like Abeka, Sonlight is also a paper-based curriculum so it doesn’t offer a lot of opportunities for hands-on play or work.
-However, these elements can be incorporated after formal lessons are finished.
+Like Abeka, Sonlight is also a paper-based curriculum, so it doesn’t offer many opportunities for hands-on play or work.
+However, parents can incorporate hands-on elements after formal lessons are finished.

 If you’re seriously considering Sonlight, you can try it for free by ‘requesting an invitation’ here.